 - Bring your child-friendly first aid kit, with pain reliever, bandages, antibiotic ointment, tweezers, thermometer, etc.

 - You can't destroy all the germs in the universe, but you can minimize your child's exposure to them.
 In addition to indispensable toy wipes, consider disposable placemats, travel toilet seat covers, and changing table covers.
 (Give Mother Earth a break: earth-friendly disposable potty liners like ours!)

 - Visiting amusement parks or other crowded areas?
 Dress your child in bright clothing so he'll stand out from the crowd.
-In addition, consider bringing a child leash or simple child locator to prevent you from getting separated.
+In addition, consider bringing a child safety harness or simple child locator to prevent you from getting separated.